ome/omero-guide-ilastik/docs/ilastik_parallel.rst

 ---------------

-We will show how to use `dask <https://dask.org/>`_ to analyze images in parallel using ilastik.
+We will show how to use `dask <https://dask.org/>`_ to analyze images in parallel using the ilastik API.
 Binary data are stored in a public S3 repository in the Zarr format.

 **Setup**